 Soon we were tucked in bed with all our clothes on.

-It was full moon, and to see the pink of the mountains and the moon in the sky out of our window was a million dollar view.
+It was a full moon, and to see the pink of the mountains and the moon in the sky outside our window was a million dollar view.

 Next morning we were given breakfast in the “museum”.